-Once a 3D model has been derived the results must be integrated with other geologic and geophysical information.
-This integration yields a reliable exploration target.
-An example can be found in Yu et al. (2010a & 2010b).
+The integrated approach using different data sets has proven to be a very effective way of locating the most promising areas for geothermal utilization in Hungary.
+Once a 3D model has been derived and integrated with other geologic and geophysical information, this yields reliable exploration targets.
+Further examples can also be found in Yu et al. (2010a & 2010b).